-August Theme: Architecture and Design
+August Theme: Math in Architecture and Design

 August’s 12 Month of Math theme is Architecture and Design.

 Architecture is the art and science of designing buildings, and architects are the people who design the buildings and spaces we use – houses, offices, schools, skyscrapers, parks and even cities.
 Architects design and plan spaces with a combination of function and form.
 They want the building to work well for the intended purpose, but they want it to look good, too.